Through The Entitlement Process: Identifying Risks and Strategies For Mitigation (Updated Aug 2024)

 In Sum

-Addressing and understanding the above information is critical to help analyze and sensitize the various scenarios that could play out during entitlements.
+Addressing and understanding this process is critical to help analyze and sensitize the various scenarios that could play out during entitlements.
 Successfully navigating this process and receiving entitlements should, in most cases, substantially increase the value of the land without doing a single physical improvement.
 With risks and time associated with the entitlement process removed, the land is now shovel ready for the project to commence.